-- Spend months and millions of dollars leasing or building warehouses and implementing technology required to deliver orders within premium shipping options.
+- Spend months and millions of dollars leasing or building an ecommerce warehouse and implementing technology required to deliver orders within premium shipping options.

 - Outsource fulfillment to a 3PL that has a growing fulfillment network and the technology required to help you deliver orders within two days.

 Building a premium shipping infrastructure is typically an option only reserved for larger enterprises and retailers.
 Brands like Nike, Macy’s, and Adidas spend millions of dollars each year trying to catch up to Amazon and improve delivery speeds.

 For smaller ecommerce businesses, 3PLs are the way to go.
 3PLs already have the ecommerce fulfillment infrastructure required to help with premium shipping.
 They let you compete with Amazon while letting you maintain control of your branding.
 When you ship with a 3PL, they can use your packaging and work with you to represent your brand.

 “We want the customer experience of purchasing on our website to be similar to Amazon Prime.
 This is possible with ShipBob, without inflating the shipping cost to an insane level.
 To do this, we strategically place products around the country.
 We are storing inventory in three of ShipBob’s fulfillment centers that map out nicely with our customer base.”

 Here are a few other considerations for offering premium shipping: